January 2019 Release of Adobe XD: Auto-Animate Comes to the Browser and More

 Voice interfaces are increasingly commonplace, and that’s why we continue to expand and improve our voice prototyping features in Adobe XD.
 While you’ve been able to prototype voice experiences in XD since October, we’re proud to say you’re now able to do that in any of the program’s languages.
 That means whether you’re designing for users that speak English, French, German, Korean, or Japanese, you’re able to prototype voice experiences in their native language, with support for more languages in the future.

-The latest release of XD also supports regional accents for voice commands, so for example, whether you’re in the U.S. or the UK, Canada or Australia, you will be able to successfully prototype an effective, localized voice experience.
+The latest release of XD also supports regional accents for voice commands, so for example, whether you’re in the U.S. or the UK, Canada or Australia, you will be able to successfully prototype an effective, localised voice experience.

 When creating a prototype with speech playback, your version of Adobe XD will automatically select your operating system’s default language and region.
 From there you’ll be able to select different voices based on your region, male or female along with other options.